-Folklore.
-Electronic Journal of Folklore request the submission of manuscripts in electronic format.
-Articles can be sent as attachments to e-mails, but if the text contains unconventional special characters a printed copy of the manuscript is required.
+Folklore: Electronic Journal of Folklore requests the submission of manuscripts in electronic format.
+Articles can be sent as attachments to e-mails, but if the text contains unconventional special characters a pdf with embedded fonts is required.
 Please retain a backup copy of your files.
 After revision, make absolutely sure that you send the latest version of your manuscript (including tables and figures) in electronic format.
 Submission of articles and article processing is free of charge.

 For the purpose of reviewing, articles for publication should initially be submitted to: